Element panel

 See the show hide formula page and repeat formula page for more details.

-The events tab enables you to define interactive behaviors that respond to user actions, creating dynamic and responsive interfaces.
+The events panel enables you to define interactive behaviors that respond to user actions on elements.

-• Events are categorized into logical groups (click, keyboard, form, input, touch, etc.) for easier navigation
+• Events are categorized into groups (click, keyboard, form, input, touch, etc.)

 • Bind workflows, global actions, or trigger component events to any available event

-For a complete list of available HTML element events, refer to the mdn documentation's event reference on HTML element events.
+For a complete list of available HTML element events, refer to the MDN documentation event reference.

 Tip